DawnVespero/TheBlackSunLodge/Releases/I Don't Want To Be The One.md

 ---
+title: "I Don't Want To Be The One"
+aliases:
 Type: Release
 Sub-Type: Compilation
+Date: 2019-05-15
 Legitimacy: Semi-Official
-Date: 2019-05-15
+banner: "_assets/I Don't Want To Be The One - Cover.jpg"
+sticker: lucide//disc
 color: "#3867d6"
-sticker: lucide//disc
-title: "I Don't Want To Be The One"
 Page created: 2023-10-05
-Page modified: 2023-10-24
+Page modified: 2023-11-08
-banner: "_assets/I Don't Want To Be The One - Cover.jpg"
 ---

-# I Don't Want To Be The One
+# I Don’t Want To Be The One